Aditya-Shinde-21/Sales-Data-ETL/README.md

 ## Overview

 **Retail-Sales-Data-ETL** is an end-to-end batch ETL pipeline built using **PySpark**.
 The project ingests raw sales data from **AWS S3** and dimension data from **MySQL**, applies transformations and validations using Spark, and writes the processed data back to **S3** and **MySQL** for analytics and reporting.
-This process is orchestrated using Airflow.
+The pipeline is orchestrated using Apache Airflow.

-This project demonstrates core **data engineering fundamentals** such as distributed data processing, schema modeling, joins between fact and dimension tables, and cloud-based data storage.

 ---